How to implement front-end search with Sanity

 Algolia provides documentation on indexing long documents

-Create Search Component
+Create a Front-end Search Component

-You will need to install react-instantsearch and react-instantsearch-nextjs packages.
+In your frontend directory, you will need to install react-instantsearch and react-instantsearch-nextjs packages.

 npm install react-instantsearch react-instantsearch-nextjs